 Children and Youth

 After the morning session, children are the responsibility of parents, guardians or sponsors.
 In practical terms this means that children under age 7 should always be with a responsible caretaker.
 You can hire a baby sitter (check with youth), or swap childcare.
-But, since this is a family camp, we urge you to take advantage of all the things you can do with your children.
+But, since this is a family camp, we encourage you to take advantage of all the things you can do with your children.

 For children of all ages, it is the responsibility of parents, guardians and sponsors to mediate any issues that arise with the children in their care.
 It is not the responsibility of camp staff to resolve behavior issues that occur outside of the morning program, with the exception of serious violations of camp rules, which will be addressed by the Board Representative, as needed.